 Having taken a brief course in engineering when he left school, he decided to follow that interest for his big change.
 He describes the very deliberate process he went through in deciding which area to focus on, “I examined what I’d done in my previous life – which was qualify as an optician.
 I looked at the criteria of what I studied, and I decided to look at an industry that was comparable… I said, what could be a common denominator, and I looked at the pharma industry.”
 After about six months of unemployment, his mind was made up – he was going to pursue a career in the pharmaceutical industry.

 He went to an industry mixer event and calls it “the widest awakening I ever got”.
-Adrian soon realised his past experience wasn’t going to be enough to get him into pharma – he was going to have to reskill.
-After taking a few day-courses organised by pharmaceutical companies, he began the e-BioPharmaChem course with GetReskilled, in 2013.
+Adrian soon realized his past experience wasn’t going to be enough to get him into pharma – he was going to have to reskill.
+After taking a few day-courses organized by pharmaceutical companies, he began the e-BioPharmaChem course with GetReskilled, in 2013.

 Having taken various courses in his previous career, Adrian was quite familiar with the process of distance learning – where students learn at home, away from a classroom environment.
 However, this time he found himself studying at home while unemployed and looking after two small children.
 He admits that it took effort and dedication.